The Sustainable Educator: Drawing lines in the sand

 Energy is a non-renewable resource.
 It’s limited.
 Each day, each of us has a capacity.
 Approaching energy flows from the perspective of “what do I have capacity for?” is different than “What do I have the energy for?”
 Capacity respects boundaries that don’t deplete our reserves.

-Protecting your integrity as a writer is about protecting your purpose as a writer, and as we previously considered, writing without purpose is NOT sustainable.
-It’s like throwing your resources down the toilet.
+Protecting your integrity as an educator, student, or writer is about protecting your purpose(s), and as we previously considered, going without purpose is NOT sustainable.
+It’s more like flushing your resources down the toilet.

 One of the hardest lessons I’ve had to learn in creating a sustainable and pleasurable writing process involved building boundaries.